-Unfortunately, as off now, there are no flights to Sao Tome from continents other than Africa and Europe.
+Unfortunately, as of now, there are no flights to Sao Tome from continents other than Africa and Europe.

-Since the number of Sao Tome and Principe flights are limited, consider booking them way in advance.
+Since the number of Sao Tome and Principe flights is limited, consider booking them way in advance.
 This will save you a great deal of money.
 Additionally, always fly on a weekday.
-Most of the times, this is cheaper than flying on a weekend.
+Most of the time, this is cheaper than flying on a weekend.

 If you thought getting to Sao Tome was difficult, it was because you hadn’t read about Principe by then.
 The airport at Principe is almost like a huge bungalow, no kidding.
 It is located in Santo Antonio – often referred to as the smallest town in the world.

 |Tip: While you can book flights in Sao Tome City, it’s often cheaper online.
 Make sure you check multiple options before settling for a flight.
 Expect to pay about 150 euros to and back from Principe.|